mspnp/aks-baseline/README.md

 ## Azure Architecture Center guidance

 This project has a companion set of articles that describe challenges, design patterns, and best practices for a secure AKS cluster.
-You can find this article on the Azure Architecture Center at [Azure Kubernetes Service (AKS) Baseline cluster](https://aka.ms/architecture/aks-baseline).
+You can find this article on the Azure Architecture Center at [Azure Kubernetes Service (AKS) baseline cluster](https://aka.ms/architecture/aks-baseline).
 If you haven't reviewed it, we suggest you read it as it will give added context to the considerations applied in this implementation.
 Ultimately, this is the direct implementation of that specific architectural guidance.

 ## Architecture